Milos Accommodation – Where To Stay In Milos

 One of the Greek islands with volcanic terrain is Milos, located at the southernmost point of the Cyclades archipelago.
 Milos has magnificently colorful scenery and a coastline with more than 40 distinctive beaches thanks to its volcanic nature.

-• Adamas, the island’s main port
+1. Adamas, the main port of Milos

-• Pollonia, a touristically developed destination and
+2. Pollonia, a touristically developed destination and

-In addition Milos contains other minor villages dispersed over the island.
 One of the most well-known is Klima.
 It is a charming fishing community with typical sirma cottages and a great ambiance.
 There are plenty of additional sites on Milos that have stunning resorts.
-This guide will go through all areas to stay on the island and mention our recommendation for a hotel in each area.

 Greece Travel Blog_Where To Stay In Milos